priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

         - If you're in a shared WXO instance remember to make your name is unique.
      4. Add a description for your agent.
          - [Writing Descriptions](https://developer.watson-orchestrate.ibm.com/getting_started/guidelines#writing-descriptions-for-agents): It is necessary to provide well-crafted descriptions for your agents.
 These descriptions are used by supervisor agents to determine how to route user requests.
 It helps the agent decide when to consume this agent as a collaborator when it is added to the agent’s collaborator list.
-         - `The Network Status Agent specializes in answering inquiries about the current operational status of dish’s network.
+         - `The Network Status Agent specializes in answering inquiries about the current operational status of AT&T's network.
 It has access to up-to-date data about nodes sites, and services—such as cell towers, routers, and backhaul links—summarizes ongoing incidents, and provides a concise overview to the user.`
       5. Click Create

    - Take some time to fully Explore the Agent screen